Andrew Koenig (programmer)

 Andrew Richard Koenig ([ˈkøːnɪç]; born June 1952) is a former AT&T and Bell Labs researcher and programmer.
 He is the author of C Traps and Pitfalls and co-author (with Barbara Moo) of Accelerated C++ and Ruminations on C++, and his name is associated with argument-dependent name lookup, also known as "Koenig lookup", though he is not its inventor.
 He served as the Project Editor of the ISO/ANSI standards committee for C++, and has authored over 150 papers on C++.

 Early life and career

-Koenig was born in New York City and is the son of the physicist Dr. Seymour H. Koenig, a former director of the IBM Watson Laboratory, and Harriet Koenig, an author and collector of Native American Indian art.